Compound AI Systems: Beyond Single Models

 As tempting and mouth watering the image looks, ask any chef, it is as such a complex piece of things to do.
 It’s the perfectly cooked soft pan cakes, temperature, stacking, syrup, the fruit, the presentation.. yes it a complex breakfast with a lot of work going into it.

 Now coming to our AI world, what is a Compound AI system?
-An AI system that does more than juts being a Large Language Model (LLM), but is an LLM in conjunction with other components like integrating with databases, ability to search n the internet etc into a system or a chain that allows it to achieve its State of the Art result.
+An AI system that does more than just being a Large Language Model (LLM), but is an LLM in conjunction with other components like integrating with databases, ability to search on the internet etc into a system or a chain that allows it to achieve its State of the Art result.

 Some examples of compound AI systems: